Most U.S. expats don’t move abroad for financial reasons, survey finds — they’re looking for love

 Contrary to an apparently widespread belief back in the U.S. – and especially, it sometimes seems, among certain lawmakers in Washington – most American expats are not rich, and don’t live abroad in order to avoid their U.S. tax obligations, a new survey has found.

-Rather than to avoid tax or experience a new culture or language, meanwhile, the No. 1 reason given by the survey participants for living abroad was “love” (see pie chart, below).
+Rather than to avoid tax or experience a new culture or language, meanwhile, the No. 1 reason given by survey participants for living abroad was to find love.

-The online survey, the results of which are contained in four separate reports (the links to which may be found by clicking here), was carried out between late September and early November of last year by a Paris-based American expat named Laura Snyder, who, as reported here earlier this year, was named the overseas representative for the IRS’s Taxpayer Advocacy Panel, which exists to help identify tax issues of importance to taxpayers.
+The online survey, the results of which are contained in four separate reports was carried out between late September and early November of last year by a Paris-based American expat named LeAnne Snyder, who, as reported here earlier this year, was named the overseas representative for the IRS’s Taxpayer Advocacy Panel, which exists to help identify tax issues of importance to taxpayers.

 Snyder conducted her research, using the open source LimeSurvey software, in association with an American expat organization that subsequently decided not to remain involved with the project.

-Snyder told the American Expat Financial News Journal this week that her report will be the subject of a presentation in early December at a conference in Prague, on the subject of diasporas.
+Snyder told the American Expat Journal that her report will be the subject of a presentation in early December at a conference in Prague, on the subject of diasporas.

 CuencaHighLife